A-kly/School-Vault/PSYCH 258/Topic 7 - Long-Term Memory.md

 Conclusions:

 - sleep has an important role in memory, attention, and executive function (Lowe et al., 2017)
-- sleep actively promotes ---------- of information learned during wakefulness
+- sleep actively promotes ==processing=- of information learned during wakefulness
 - sleep is important, not only for memory consolidation, but also for memory -----------

 ---